sagemath/trac_to_gh/Issue 4569.md

 # Issue 4569: problems with the Permutation constructor function

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4569

 Original creator: saliola